As many as 125,000 people in the United States are rendered permanently disabled due to a traumatic brain injury every year.

 How is the severity of a brain injury measured?

-Motor response is measured on a scale of one to six.
-Verbal response is measured on a scale of one to five and eye opening is measured on a scale of one to four.
+The motor response is measured on a scale of one to six.
+A verbal response is measured on a scale of one to five and eye-opening is measured on a scale of one to four.
 The numbers from each category are added together for the total score.